Wally Hammond: End of career

 During 1946, the first full season after the war, Hammond played only 26 innings but scored 1,783 runs at an average of 84.90, topping the first-class averages for the eighth time in succession—still an English record as of 2015.
 At times, he began to show technical weaknesses.
 Captaining England to a 1–0 victory in a three-Test series against India, he scored one fifty, making 119 runs at an average of 39.66.
 He batted fifth in the order in the final match, as he would in four of his five remaining Tests.
 Gloucestershire fell to fifth in the County Championship, and Hammond, after enthusiastically making the team very competitive at the start of the season, became increasingly affected by pain, particularly in damp weather.
 As captain, he could be irritable and consciously created remoteness and division.

-Remaining captain of England, Hammond led the M.C.C. side which toured Australia in 1946–47.
+Remaining captain of England, Hammond led the M.C.C. team which toured Australia in 1946–47.
 The visit was unsuccessful as England lost the five-match Test series 3–0.
 According to Wisden, Hammond's inability to make large scores was one of the reasons for the failure.
 Nor was he a success as captain.
 He was criticised for his field placement and people at home wondered if he had lost control of the team.
 While he suffered some ill luck, Wisden said that he "was not the same inspiring leader as at home against Australia in 1938".
 Other journalists noted that he did not consult his players, one of whom later commented that he showed little imagination in his use of bowlers.
 Hammond approached the tour as an exercise in goodwill, promising his men an enjoyable time.
 It was noted that Bradman, the Australian captain, took a more competitive attitude towards the series.
 Team spirit was good on the outward journey, but Hammond's forthcoming divorce and other domestic concerns caused him to become isolated from the players and increasingly moody.
 He had poor relations with the press, who were very critical of his captaincy and reporting details of the dissolution of his marriage.
 As the tour progressed, he lost his dynamism as a leader, gave poor advice to the batsmen and made poor selections for the team.